Lob (tennis): History

 A lob is usually hit when an opponent is standing near the net, waiting to volley.
 The ball should pass over the opponent and into the open court behind.
 A good offensive lob cannot be reached by the opponent, yet it is low enough and has enough pace and spin so that the opponent can not run back and chase it down.
 It can win the point outright, although with some risks involved.
 Topspin greatly enhances the effectiveness of an offensive lob but also makes the stroke more difficult.
 When executing the lob, players usually hit the ball at an angle between 0 degrees (flat) and 45 degrees (diagonal).
 Some players, such as Andre Agassi, Michael Chang, Andy Murray and Lleyton Hewitt, have developed good offensive lobs.

 A defensive lob requires the opponent to retreat to the baseline and prolongs the point.
 When a player is out of court, playing a defensive lob can buy time to run back and adopt a better defensive position.

 An unsuccessful lob is susceptible to being smashed.

 In doubles, spin or slice is applied to the lob, so it will go over the head of a player at the net and bounce away from the baseline player.

 Some players are able to manipulate a lob so that it appears the shot is overhit, but dips enough to fall within the baseline, often deceiving the opponent.
 This is created by generating a great amount of backspin, slicing or cutting the ball over the head of the other player.
 This shot, which can also be hit with tremendous topspin, is called a "moon volley or moon lob.

-The lob was introduced by Frank Hadow, the second Wimbledon champion, in his defeat of Spencer Gore.
+The lob was introduced by Frank Hadow, the second Wimbledon champion, using the technique to defeat Spencer Gore.

 Grass courts dominated the early Grand Slams, with three of the four major tournaments featuring the soft surface of the natural ground.
 Because of this, the ball could always touch the grass on the field, and later on, in a match, such coverings became torn resulting in poor bounces.
 This made the majority of players to prefer to serve as well as volley to avoid bad bounces.
 Initially, there were two significant styles of playing tennis.